ExamWorks Investigation Services Limited Privacy Notice - Data Subjects

 - All third parties are fully vetted to ensure that your personal data is only shared and stored with companies that comply with all applicable Data Protection Regulations, including the General Data Protection Regulation and the Data Protection Act.

-- Your personal data will not be transferred outside of the European Economic Area.
+- Your personal data will not be transferred outside of the UK or European Economic Area.

 We will retain your personal data:

 - During the course of a particular investigation

 - For a further 7 years following the closure of our activity

 Under the Data Protection Act you have the following rights in relation to your personal data.